Skip to content

 Seam What it does

 cron Adds / replaces present jobs (idempotent by name).
-Removal-diff: jobs tracked in _runtime_cron_names that are absent from the re-read .reyn/cron.yaml are unscheduled.
+Removal-diff: jobs tracked in _runtime_cron_names that are absent from the re-read .reyn/config/cron.yaml are unscheduled.
 Startup (reyn.yaml) cron jobs are never removable.

 mcp Re-probes MCP servers via the existing turn-boundary refresh chain.
 Reports whether the in-memory tool cache changed.